droonga/droonga.org/tutorial/1.1.0/add-replica/index.md

 ### Unjoin an existing replica from the cluster

-To remove a replica from an existing cluster, you just run the `droonga-engine-unjoin` command on any existing node in the cluster, like:
+To remove a replica from an existing cluster, you just run [the `droonga-engine-unjoin` command][droonga-engine-unjoin-command] on any existing node in the cluster, like:

 ~~~
 (on node0)